cgwire/kitsu/docs/production_advanced/README.md

 You can also select in the menu if you want to edit the name of the metadata column and its information or if you want to delete it.

-You can also use the **CSV Import** to quickly fill your custom metadata column.
+You can also use the **CSV Import** to fill your custom metadata column quickly.
 First, you must create your **Metadata column** into Kitsu, add it to your spreadsheet, and copy-paste your data into the **CSV Import**.

 [Update Shots information with CSV Import](../batch-action/README.md#update-shots-information-with-csv-import)